Neural Importance Resampling: A Practical Sampling Strategy for Neural Quantum States: Neural importance resampling

 Maximizing the overlap between the proposal and the target distributions can be achieved by minimizing the Kullback–Leibler divergence (KLD).
 There are two variants of KLD: the forward (mean-seeking) form,

 and the backward (mode-seeking) form,

 The gradients of these objectives can be estimated using the following expressions:

 The gradient of the backward KLD is easier to estimate, as it only requires sampling from $q(s)$, which can be done efficiently and without bias using the autoregressive sampling network.
 However, the forward KLD is better aligned with the requirement of importance resampling (IR) that $q(s) > 0$ whenever $p(s) > 0$ due to its mean-seeking property.
-The downside of forward KLD is that it requires samples drawn from $p(s)$, which can be biased if the overlap between the NQS and sampling network distributions is not yet sufficient.
-In our numerical experiments, we found that both loss functions are effective, but forward KLD results in more robust training of the neural quantum state (NQS), with reduced sensitivity to hyperparameters.
+The downside of forward KLD is that it requires samples drawn from $p(s)$ (the same resampled configurations that are used for NQS optimization), which can be biased if the overlap between the NQS and sampling network distributions is not yet sufficient.
+In our numerical experiments, we found that both loss functions are effective, but forward KLD results in more robust training of NQS, with reduced sensitivity to hyperparameters.
 Training with the backward KLD often results in mode collapse, where certain subsets of configurations with high $p(s)$ have very low $q(s)$ and are rarely proposed, preventing the IR step from correcting this bias.
-Therefore, in this work, we use the forward KLD.
+This behavior is visible in the effective sample size (see Sec. \ref{sec:adaptive_retraining}, which occasionally spikes when a configuration with very small $q(s)$ is nevertheless sampled, producing very large importance weights.
+We observed these spikes when using the backward KLD and switched to the forward KLD, after which the issue disappeared.
+To further enforce the requirement that $q(s) > 0$ whenever $p(s) > 0$, we add a small floor $p_\mathrm{floor}$ to the single-site probabilities, ensuring that all configurations satisfy $q(s) > 0$.

 In this work, we focus on the multi-state NQS described in Sec.~\ref{sec:multistate_nqs}, which is permutation-invariant with respect to the order of the input configurations $ s^1, \ldots, s^K $ by construction.
 To encourage the proposal network to learn this property, we randomly permute the order of the states before using them for training.
 This approach could be extended to incorporate other types of symmetries, depending on the Hamiltonian under study.